kayhill/Modern-JS-Coursework/README.md

 # Modern-JS-Coursework
-Contains course work for Modern JavaScript from the Beginning
+Contains course work for Modern JavaScript from the Beginning by Brad Traversy